WeatherArchive-Bench: Benchmarking Retrieval-Augmented Reasoning for Historical Weather Archives: Related Work

 The urgency of addressing environmental challenges has intensified in recent decades, driven by mounting evidence of climate change, habitat degradation, and biodiversity loss \citep{rathoure2025vulnerability}.
 Advancing disaster preparedness requires tools that can assess vulnerabilities and resilience using realistic, context-rich cases, which urban planners and policymakers can directly act upon \citep{birkmann2015scenarios, jetz2012global}.
-Recent climate-focused NLP systems demonstrate impressive technical capabilities.
-ClimaX \citep{nguyen2023climax} achieves competitive performance with operational forecasting systems by pre-training on diverse CMIP6 meteorological datasets, while ClimateGPT \citep{thulke2024climategpt} integrates interdisciplinary climate research to outperform general-purpose models on climate-specific benchmarks.
-Specialized models, such as WildfireGPT \citep{xie2024wildfiregpt}, employ RAG for hazard-specific tasks, like wildfire risk assessment.
-Yet, these advances focus largely on contemporary climate data and physical processes.
-They overlook real-world impact records (e.g., detailed accounts of infrastructure failures, agricultural losses) embedded in archival sources.
-Such records are essential for climate policy makers and urban planners to understand long-term vulnerability patterns and inform policies aimed at future disaster preparedness.